github/gh-gei/docs/ContributingCode.md

 Pretty much all code should be covered by unit tests.
 Any new code should come with appropriate unit tests in the same PR.

 In addition there are a small number of End-to-End integration tests (still a work in progress), that will run actual migrations against ADO/GitHub.
-BEWARE that running the integration tests locally will crash any CI integration test actions that are in progress.
+BEWARE that running the integration tests locally will crash any CI integration test actions that are in progress, so wait until any in progress actions finish first.

 Be sure to set your environment variables before running them.
 ```